The Academics in Politics team offers you the correction to the philosophical exam questions that were on the BAC 2014 in the L-series.

 Must we: 2 approaches, one moral: the human being has a moral obligation to; the other physical: the human being is forced to, by the force of things.

-to do everything to : A certain radicality is implicit in this expression.
+To do everything to: A certain radicalness is implicit in this expression.
 What is sought is the only price that counts: the end justifies the means!
 (Machiavelli)

 Happy: this notion is the very heart of the matter, and has been debated over the centuries.
 Throughout the assignment, it will be a matter of seeing what happiness is, what it is to be happy.